 - Using a Microplane, grate 1 teaspoon of shallot into the dressing.

-- Use to dress a fruit salad for a creamy, tangy delightful punch of flavor.
+- I love using this Poppy Seed Dressing to dress a fresh fruit salad for a creamy, tangy, delightful punch of flavor.

 - Toss with shredded chicken and wrap up with some spinach in a tortilla for a quick, flavorful wrap for lunch.